-Gastroschisis repair is a surgical procedure to close a gap in the abdominal wall.
-The gap is caused by a birth defect.
+Gastroschisis repair is surgery to close a gap in the abdominal wall.
+The gap is caused by a birth defect called a gastroschisis.

-With a gastroschisis, the muscles and skin of the abdominal wall do not close completely during fetal development.
+With a gastroschisis, the muscles and skin of the abdominal wall of a fetus do not close fully.
 As a result, abdominal tissue and organs can pass to the outside of the body.

 Copyright © Nucleus Medical Media, Inc.

 The extent of the surgery depends on the size of the gastroschisis.
-General steps may include:
+General steps may be:

-Intestines may be swollen and difficult to place back into the abdominal cavity or there may not be enough room to fit them all in at first.
+Intestines may be swollen and hard to put back into the abdominal cavity or there may not be enough room to fit them all in at first.
 Some intestine may be left outside of the abdomen and covered in a protective plastic device.
-The device will gradually push the intestines back into the abdomen as the swelling goes down or the abdominal cavity enlarges.
-Later, surgeries will complete the repairs and close the skin.
+The device will slowly push the intestines back into the abdomen as the swelling goes down or the abdominal cavity enlarges.
+More surgery will be needed to complete the repair and close the skin.

 The baby will be taken to a recovery room and monitored.